 The quicker new employees can feel comfortable in a new job, the quicker they will begin to perform at the top of their ability.
 They will begin to acclimate as they build rapport with other employees and assimilate themselves into existing work groups.
 This sense of belonging helps them feel confident in their decision to join your company.
 It is this sense of connection that will make the difference between having a long-term happy employee versus someone that quickly jumps ship.
 Through a formal onboarding system, new employees can be systematically assisted to feel more comfortable in this new environment at a much quicker pace.
 The positive effect of successful onboarding becomes apparent in their work, their productivity, and their confidence.

 The learning curve

 Any manufacturing executive would love to have a shorter learning curve from his or her new employees.
 An effective formal onboarding strategy will ensure that employees are performing at the top of their ability much faster than an employee expected to “hit the ground running”, but given no support.
 Sharing information such as performance expectations and responsibilities greatly reduces the downtime experienced by the new employees.
 Constant reinforcement of areas where they are meeting expectations or excelling should be provided, along with a soft approach to dealing with shortcomings and getting things on track quickly.

 A study done by Booz Allen Hamilton, shows that about 90% of new employees decide whether or not they are going to stay with their new employers during their first six months of work.
 In fact, most of them decide in just a few weeks of employment.
-With a formal onboarding strategy, most employers are guaranteed of a significant increase in employee retention.
-The cost of replacing staff has been estimated to be approximately 150% more the cost of losing the staff.
-The figure can even rise to 400% for manufacturing executives and technical staff with specialized knowledge.
+With a formal onboarding strategy, most employers are can create a significant increase in employee retention.
+If you make a sincere effort to onboard properly you can quickly find out where problems are and address those before they lead to an employee quitting.